 The MMUF campus program will hold weekly meetings lead by campus coordinators, who in some cases may include fellows' faculty mentors.
 Students come together to present their research, exchange ideas, and discuss various topics related to academic life and preparation for graduate school.
 Workshops are often conducted on topics such as taking the GRE, writing and research, public speaking, working effectively with mentors, presenting at academic conferences, applying to graduate school and obtaining graduate funding.

-Fellows receive stipends of $3,900 during their rising junior and rising senior summers so that they may have more time to focus on their academic work and research.
-Additionally, fellows will receive a modest stipend to conduct research that may include summer travel.
+To help facilitate their research efforts, fellows receive stipends of $3,600 during each of their two academic years in the program.
+In addition, fellows receive stipends of $3,900 during their rising junior and rising senior summers so that they may have more time to focus on their academic work and research.
+Fellows receive no-cost GRE preparation, and some financial support is available for expenses related to graduate applications.

 PhD Program Loan Repayment

 Fellows who pursue fulltime graduate study for 4 years and complete their doctorate would qualify for a maximum of $10,000 in loan repayment.

 The regional MMUF undergraduate conferences, which in most cases take place annually, bring together MMUF fellows and coordinators from member institutions in the same geographic region.
 The conferences allow fellows to present their own research, critique the research of other fellows, make connections in the program outside their own institutions, and gain an early sense of what the academic conference experience is like.
 There are seven regional conferences in all; Cal State Fullerton is part of the West Coast conference which also includes: